IBM/microservices-traffic-management-using-istio/README.md

 ![webpage](images/app-view.png)

-If you log in to the application usng the **Sign in** button at the top-right corner, you will be able to post more reviews. _Note: The application only gets the first five reviews._
+If you log in to the application using the **Sign in** button at the top-right corner, you will be able to post more reviews. _Note: The application only gets the first five reviews._

 ![webpage-logged-in](images/app-view-logged-in.png)